 Get nostalgic at Vienna’s amusement park

 In 1766, the eminently generous Austrian Emperor Josef II kindly bestowed his hunting grounds to the people of Vienna.
 Seizing the opportunity, the space was declared a leisure centre and businesses quickly filled it with stalls selling gingerbreads and ale.
 Their best move?
 Popping in a couple of merry-go-rounds and seesaws.
-Over the decades the rides got bigger, the snack bars underwent a smidge of gentrification and today its a grand old spot for childhood nostalgia.
+Over the decades the rides got bigger, the snack bars underwent a smidge of gentrification and today it’s a grand old spot for childhood nostalgia.
 Admittedly, the ghost train and massive ferris wheel are a little more historic than the 5D cinema.
-No matter, the Prater Amusement Park is a fun spot thats a must for young and old alike.
+No matter, the Prater Amusement Park is a fun spot that’s a must for young and old alike.